 Gardens bring communities together.
-Not only are community gardens a good way to get more fresh fruits and vegetables in our diets, they also allow us to be active outdoors and build a strong community.
+Not only are community gardens a good way to get more also allow us to be active outdoors and build a strong community.

 What Is a Community Garden?

 A community garden is any piece of land gardened by a group of people.
 Community gardens are as varied as the neighborhoods in which they are located.
 Community gardens are located at schools, parks, housing projects, places of worship, vacant lots, private properties or anywhere there is open land and lots of sunlight.
 Each is developed to meet the needs of the people who come together to grow fruits, vegetables, flowers, herbs and other plants on common ground.
 A community garden can be any size or shape, from large gardens on two or three acres, to just a few raised beds in an urban parking lot.